Early stage assessment

 Your report will examined by two independent academic staff (assessors).
-The assessors will be selected by the Director of Postgraduate Studies, in consultation with your supervisor and with regard to the involvement of other departments in the project.
-You are encouraged to get feedback on your report from your supervisor at an early stage in the writing process.
+The assessors will be selected by the Director of Postgraduate Studies, with input from your supervisor and considering the involvement of other departments in the project.
+You are encouraged to get feedback on your report from your supervisor at an early stage in the writing process

 Seminars will be 20 minutes in duration, plus 15 minutes questions and will normally be part of a research day where other ESA talks are also heard.

-Your supervisor(s) and assessors will be present at the seminar and question session, along with other members of the Department’s academic staff, including at least one member of the Postgraduate Committee, to ensure consistency.
+Your supervisor(s) and assessors will be present at the seminar and question session, along with other members of the Department’s academic staff, potentially including members of the Postgraduate Committee, to ensure consistency.

 Possible outcomes of the ESA